Hedron LogoAfternoon

 Best Practices

-Start simple: Launch with basic per-call pricing before adding tiers and complexity
+• Start simple: Launch with basic per call pricing before layering on many tiers and bundles

-Show customers their usage: Provide dashboards so customers can see consumption in real-time, avoiding surprise bills
+• Show customers their usage: Provide dashboards so customers can see consumption and avoid surprise bills

-Set up alerts: Let customers configure budget warnings so they don't accidentally overspend
+• Set up alerts: Let customers configure budget warnings and usage alerts

-Test pricing carefully: Model the financial impact before changing rates
+• Test pricing carefully: Model revenue, margin, and customer costs before changing rates

-Automate reconciliation: Build checks that compare usage data to billing to accounting records
+• Automate reconciliation: Build checks that compare usage data to billing and to accounting records

-Document your approach: Clear records help with audits and employee transitions
+• Document your approach: Clear documentation helps with audits and team transitions

 Revenue metrics: